US Topo - 6 of 28

 US Topo FAQs - 28 Found

 The original USGS 7.5-minute topographic map series (1945-1992) included feature classes that are not yet shown on US Topos.
 Examples include recreational trails, pipelines, power lines, survey markers, many types of boundaries, and many types of buildings.
 The USGS no longer does field verification or other primary data collection for these feature classes, and there are no national data sources suitable for general-purpose, 1:24,000-scale maps.
 For many of these feature classes, USGS is working with other agencies to develop data.
 Over time, as these data become available and are included in The National Map, that content will be added to the US Topos.
-You can read an overview of the philosophy of US Topo content.
+Published articles providing an overview of US Topo content and general project philosophy.

 Because US Topo maps are mass produced from GIS databases, some features shown on traditional maps may never be included on US Topo.
 For example, it is doubtful a national database of isolated windmills and water tanks will ever be built, nor is it likely that the owners of cross-country pipelines or power lines will consent to showing these features.

 The two most requested additional feature classes are Public Land Survey System (PLSS) and recreational trails.
 For these two feature classes we are optimistic about eventually achieving the content of traditional maps, or perhaps even better.